 He looked at me, grinning, and said, “I figured it out by myself!”
 We talked about what a great feeling it is to accomplish something on your own.
 Finally he said, “I think it’s time to stop the reading lessons.
 I’m never going to be able to read the books I bought.
 It probably was silly to buy them.
 But it’s okay.
 I can do what I have to do.
 And better yet, I’m proud of who I am.
 Thank you so much!”

 A few months later I saw his truck pull up to my house.
 My heart sank a bit; I hoped he wasn’t going to ask if he could be tutored again.
-He got unloaded something from the truck and then knocked at the door.
+He unloaded something from the truck and then knocked on the door.
 “This is for you,” he said.
 “It’s my thank you.
-I saw it in the dump and I said to myself, “I bet I can fix this up for Karen.”
-I’m sorry it took so long, but it was a lot of work.
+I saw it in the dump and I said to myself, “I bet I can fix this up for Karen.
+I’m sorry it took so long, but it was a lot of work!”
 He stepped aside and I saw a beautifully finished three-drawer wooden file cabinet.
 “I figured with all the papers you have, you could use this.”